Start when you're ready

 General Psychology is a survey course which introduces the student to the major topics in scientific psychology as applied to human behavior.
 Applications of these principles will be made to the human experience.

-Determine what guidelines should be applied to the evaluation of psychological research and practices.
+- Determine the guidelines you should apply to the evaluation of psychological research and practices.

 Motivation and Personality

-Compare and contrast therapies designed for each school of thought in psychology for treating mental disorders.
+- Compare therapies designed for each school of thought in psychology for treating mental disorders.